 ARE 5.0 Division Structure

-Subject-matter expert architects and our test development consultant Alpine Testing Solutions mapped ARE 4.0’s divisions to the divisions of ARE 5.0 to ensure competency of candidates that may complete the ARE through a combination of both exams.
-Candidates who begin testing in ARE 4.0 but do not complete all divisions will receive appropriate credit for divisions in ARE 5.0 when they transition to ARE 5.0.
+Subject-matter expert architects and our test development consultant Alpine Testing Solutions mapped ARE 4.0’s divisions to those in ARE 5.0 to ensure competency of candidates who may complete the ARE through a combination of both exams.
+Candidates who begin testing in ARE 4.0, but do not complete all divisions, will receive appropriate credit for divisions in ARE 5.0 when they transition to ARE 5.0.

 Need advice?
 Our customer service team can help!